BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 us - About a metre each.
 At the time I thought it was cool, but in retrospect it was not very exciting for a teenager!
 We all had a fantastic day in rural Cheshire, but none of us was

-The Moon: Everyone has seen the Moon.
 It's bright enough to fish by at night.
-My grandad and I often did that as he told me about the stars.
+My grandad and I often did that, as he told me about the stars.
 But it was not he who started this whole thing off.
 Everyone has seen the Moon.
-But not everyone has seen it through a telescope and the first time you do, it changes your life!
+But not everyone has seen it through a telescope, and the first time I did, it changed my life!

-Picture: For the purposes of this photo, I opened that drawer, and took out the first telescope I ever used, on
+Picture: For the purposes of this photo, I opened that drawer, on the 1st June 2026, after 58+ fun packed years behind the eyepiece, and took out the first telescope I ever used on some far away, bright autumn night, in November 1968.

-Mum checked the alignment, she knew I hadn't seen the Moon, and suggested I had another look.
-I did.
-“It's the Moon,” I said again without much enthusiasm.
-Mum persisted and my life changed forever: I had a third look through the telescope.
+Mum persisted, and my life changed forever: I had a third look through the telescope.
 This time, instead of the telescope showing a patch of black empty sky, there was the nearly half-full Moon filling the view.

-darker lava seas and the ragged terminator.
+A brilliant white half disc with craters in stark relief.
+Mountains and valleys and the darker lava seas and the ragged terminator.
 The detail seemed to jump out in the first instant.
 “The Moon.
 The Moon.
-Mum, I've seen the Moon!!! ”, I shouted jumping with excitement.
-(I think this
+Mum, I've seen the Moon!!!”, I shouted jumping with excitement.
+(I think this is where I learned to use too many exclamation marks.)
+After a few seconds, I returned to the telescope and spent maybe a whole minute looking at what I could see.

 That was it.
 I learned that you can see amazing things with even modest instrumentation.
 At the time I didn't know it, but that little telescope had set my life on a course that has led me through some amazing views of things I never thought possible.